janephp/janephp/documentation/OpenAPI/example.rst

         'openapi-file' => __DIR__ . '/schema.yaml',
         'namespace' => 'CatFacts\Api',
         'directory' => __DIR__ . '/generated/',
-    ];
+        'date-format' => \DateTimeInterface::RFC3339_EXTENDED, // date-time format use by CatFact API ];

 It will contains a reference to your main schema file (that file can be linked to other files if you want), the PHP